 - Email - email address specified by IT Server Engineering or ISO.

-- For efficiency, use the maximum certificate term allowed (3 years regular, 2 years EV)
+- For efficiency, use the maximum certificate term allowed (2 years for both regular and EV)

 - Certificates for pepperdine.edu sites must be issued by Pepperdine's InCommon service.

 Request & justify exceptions to the above in writing to ISO three weeks prior to go live.
 Renewal does not justify non-InCommon certs.